-mize practical IWA.
+Figure 9 (bottom) shows how practical IWA is a function of source radius.
+The six curves shown correspond to different contrast levels ranging from 10^5 to 10^{10} .
+Each point in this figure corresponds to a PIAACMC design with the focal plane mask radius a/2 chosen to minimize the practical IWA.
 For comparison, the same curves are shown for PIAA (top), for which the size of the purely opaque focal plane mask was fixed at a/2 = 4.6.
 The curves show that the practical IWA in a PIAACMC can be much smaller than for PIAA as long as the contrast goal is moderate and/or the source is small.

 Table 2 gives for a few example observations of reflected light planets the value of the practical IWA achieved with a PIAACMC.
 In each case, the coronagraph goal "raw" contrast was set such that coronagraphic leaks due to stellar angular size are no more than 10 times the expected surface brightness of the planet PSF.
-This coronagraphic leak is incoherent and will not interfere constructively with speckles due to wavefront errors.
-It is also highly predictible since it is driven by a single parameter (the stellar angular size) and stable in time (assuming the coronagraph pointing is sufficiently sable).
+This coronagraphic leak is incoherent Guyon et al. (2006) and will not interfere constructively with speckles due to wavefront errors: the two terms add incoherently in intensity (not amplitude).
+It is also highly predictable since it is driven by a single parameter (the stellar angular size) and stable in time (assuming the coronagraph pointing is sufficiently sable).
 Its only contribution to detection limits is therefore photon noise.
-The factor 10 is chosen here somewhat arbitrarly, and a more complete sensitivity computation taking into account all sources of noise would need to be done to properly choose this factor.
-For most Earth-like planet targets embedded in a exozodiacal cloud simular to the one in the solar system, the background (zodiacal and exodiacal light) surface brightness is expected to be approximately 10 times brighter than the planet's image: allowing for a similar stellar leaks to be at the same background level therefore has a moderate impact on detection limits.
+The factor 10 is chosen here somewhat arbitrarily, and a more complete sensitivity computation taking into account all sources of noise would need to be done to properly choose this factor.
+For most Earth-like planet targets embedded in a exozodiacal cloud similar to the one in the solar system, the background (zodiacal and exozodiacal light) surface brightness is expected to be approximately 10 times brighter than the planet's image: allowing for a similar stellar leaks to be at the same background level therefore has a moderate impact on detection limits.
 The practical IWA is also given in the table, under the same assumptions, for an ideally optimized PIAA coronagraph with full PIAA apodization (no conventional apodizer to mitigate the PIAA optics manufacturing challenges described in the next section).

-Table 2 shows that for Jupiter-like planets (planet to star contrast = 10^9 , required raw coronagraph contrast = 10^8), the PIAACMC practical IWA is $1.16\lambda/D$, which is 27.5% smaller than could be achieved with a PIAA coronagraph.
-The corresponding gain in number of IWAaccessible targets is statistically expected to be a factor 2.6, although actual detections would likely increase by a smaller factor due to other limitations (such as the limited total exposure time available to a mission and the slew+setup time to move to a new target).
+Table 2 shows that for Jupiter-like planets (planet to star contrast = 10^9 , required raw coronagraph contrast = 108), the PIAACMC practical IWA is $1.16\lambda/D$, which is 27.5% smaller than could be achieved with a PIAA coronagraph.
+The corresponding gain in the number of IWA-accessible targets is statistically expected to be a factor of 2.6, although actual detections would likely increase by a smaller factor due to other limitations (such as the limited total exposure time available to a mission and the slew+setup time to move to a new target).
 For Earth-like planets, the coronagraph performance is already limited by stellar angular size in a PIAA configuration, and the PIAACMC is unable to improve the practical IWA.
 The PIAACMC could enable detection of more Earth-like planets only if a large exposure time is allocated per target in order to recover planets fainter than the 1/10th stellar leak limit assumed in Table 2.
-The largest gain offered by PIAACMC is for ground-based imaging at $\approx 10^5$ raw contrast, where the practical IWA can be reduced to 0.64 λ/D .
+The largest gain offered by PIAACMC is for groundbased imaging at $\approx 10^5$ raw contrast, where the practical IWA can be reduced to 0.64 λ/D .